Skip to main content

 Deadline example

-A loss from 2022/23 must be reported by 5 April 2027.
-If you haven't filed it by then, it's permanently lost.
-This is why filing losses even when you have no gains to offset is critical — you're banking them for the future.
+A loss from 2022/23 must be notified by 5 April 2027.
+If you have not notified it by then, it will normally be out of time.
+This is why notifying losses even when you have no gains to offset matters: it preserves them for potential future use.

 How losses offset gains: same-year vs carry-forward